 - ¼ tsp icing sugar, for dusting

-Heat the oven to 175C and line a 1kg loaf tin with baking parchment.
+Heat the oven to 170C and line a 1kg loaf tin with baking parchment.

 Place the butter, sugar and vanilla essence in a pot and melt over a medium heat, stirring frequently.
 Add the bananas and egg and mix.
-Now add the flour and milk, and mix thoroughly to combine.
-Pour everything into the lined loaf tin then immediately place in the center of the oven.
-Cook for around 30-40 minutes.
-To test if it’s cooked, insert a skewer into the centre of the loaf; if it comes out with no raw batter stuck to it then it’s ready.
+Now add the flour, baking powder and milk, and mix thoroughly to combine.
+Pour everything into the lined loaf tin then immediately place in the centre of the oven.
+Cook for around 40 - 50 minutes.
+To test if it's cooked, insert a small knife into the centre of the loaf; if it comes out with no raw batter stuck to it then it's ready.
 Remove from the oven and cool on a wire rack.
 Use a small sieve to dust the top with the icing sugar.